Florian Magnus Maier

+Biography

-Maier was born in Munich, and cultivated an interest in extreme metal music since he was 13.
+Maier was born in Munich, Germany and cultivated an interest in extreme metal music since he was 13.
 His first band was a thrash metal group called Messenger, where he handled guitar and vocal duties.
 Having played for several years with his own thrash metal bands in his parents basement, at 17 he became obsessed with flamenco guitar styles and at 21 this prompted him to move to the Netherlands to study flamenco guitar with Paco Peña, and eventually classical composition with Klaas de Vries at the conservatory of Rotterdam.
 He credits Klaas de Vries, with his development in music.
 He earned his BA cum laude in composition in 2001, and has mainly worked as a composer and guitarist with orchestras and metal musicians.

 Maier played flamenco guitar for 12 years, however, he was diagnosed with hypermobility in all of his joints, preventing him from using his thumb and consequentially, dropping flamenco altogether.
-Currently, he uses 7 and 8 string B.C Rich and Ibanez guitars within both his own ensemble orchestrations and heavy metal bands.
+Currently, he uses 7 and 8 string B.C.
+Rich and Ibanez guitars within both his own ensemble orchestrations and heavy metal bands.

-Maier is known within the metal community as Morean.
-He is married to Sanja Maier-Hasagic.

-Music
+Career

 Dark Fortress

 Maier joined the German Black Metal band Dark Fortress in 2007, and has since released 4 full records with the band.
 Despite his primary occupation as a composer and guitarist, he handled vocal and lyrical duties exclusively for all their records hitherto, while occasionally playing guitars as well.
 In particular, Maier has been influential in utilizing lyrics and imagery based on philosophical and sometimes occultist viewpoints.

 When speaking about the black metal scene and adoption of corsepaint for atmospheric purposes, Maier states:

 As for the image: we like to think of ourselves as sophisticated and thinking individuals that live their beliefs in everything, not just on stage, and we would feel like a bunch of morons if we lowered ourselves to the level of idiocy of the usual black metal clichés.
 Contrary to other bands, we actually try to say something, even though we know some people only get happy if you mention Satan or bathe in your own (or someone else's) vomit.
 We are not schizophrenic in that sense; we don't pretend to be some random, under-researched lord of hell with a clown face on stage and go back to being a complaining, miserable cog in the machine who hates his life after the show.